MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-human-device-adapter.md

     Press any key to continue . . .
     ```

-- The test then begins the pairing process by running a few checks.
-Next, the test prompts the user to enter their device (here named “MyTestDevice”) into “<Band> Pairing Mode”.
+3. The script will then initiate pairing.
+If pairing was successful the output will look exactly as below.
+Respond to any notifications on the device or on the test PC to confirm and finish pairing.
+The test then prompts to take the device out of pairing mode.
 Press any key to continue once this has been done.

-3.
     ```console
     [BluetoothTestHelpers::Pairing::Pair]: Initiating pairing request from device with address D83BBFAC35607 to device with address B4F1DA96C0A4
     [BluetoothTestHelpers::Pairing::DefaultPairingCeremonyHandler::OnJustWorks]: JustWorks ceremony used